Regulation and licensure in engineering: Licensure and regulation

-Becoming a licensed engineer is a process that varies around the world but generally requires a four year engineering degree and four years of engineering experience.
+Becoming a licensed engineer is a process that varies around the world but generally requires a four-year engineering degree and four years of engineering experience.
 In some regions, use of the term "engineer" is regulated, in others it is not.
 Where engineering is a regulated profession, there are specific procedures and requirements for obtaining a registration, charter or license to practice engineering.
 These are obtained from the government or a charter-granting authority acting on its behalf and engineers are subject to regulation by these bodies.
 In addition to licensure, there are voluntary certification programs for various disciplines which involve examinations accredited by the Council of Engineering and Scientific Specialty Boards.

 Due to occupational closure, licensed engineers enjoy significant influence over their regulation.
 They are often the authors of the pertinent codes of ethics used by some of these organizations.
 Engineers in private practice most often find themselves in traditional professional-client relationships in their practice.
 Engineers employed in government service and government-run industry are on the other side of that relationship.
 Despite the different focus, engineers in industry and private practice face similar ethical issues and reach similar conclusions.
 One American engineering society, the National Society of Professional Engineers, has sought to extend a single professional license and code of ethics for all engineers, regardless of practice area or employment sector.

-United States

-In the United States, registration or licensure of professional engineers and engineering practice is governed by the individual states.
-Each registration or license is valid only in the state where it is granted.
-Some licensed engineers maintain licenses in more than one state.
-Comity, also known as reciprocity, between states allows engineers who are licensed or registered in one state to obtain a license in another state without meeting the ordinary rigorous proof of qualification by testing.
-This is accomplished by the second state recognizing the validity of the first state's licensing or registration process.

-History

-Licensure in the United States began in the State of Wyoming when lawyers, notaries and others without engineering education were making poor quality submissions to the state for permission to use state water for irrigation.
-Clarence Johnson, the Wyoming state engineer, presented a bill in 1907 to the state legislature that required registration for anyone presenting themselves as an engineer or land surveyor and created a board of examiners.
-Charles Bellamy, a 52-year-old engineer and mineral surveyor then became the first licensed professional engineer in the United States.
-After enactment, Johnson would wryly write about the effect of the law, saying, "A most astonishing change took place within a few months in the character of maps and plans filed with the applications for permits."
-Louisiana, followed by Florida and Illinois, would become the next states to require licensure.
-Montana became the last state to legislate the licensing in 1947.

-Requirements

-Requirements for licensing vary, but generally are as follows: